pflanze/cj50/doc-output/cj50/sdlutil.h.md

 Push one new vertex to the `VertexRenderer`, without registering the vertex for rendering.
-Returns the index to the newly pushed vertex; to register it for rendering, pass that index as a triple of indices to `push_triangle`.
+Returns the index to the newly pushed vertex; to register it for rendering, pass that index as part of a triple of indices to `push_triangle`.

 ## push_triangle {#one_push_triangle}